kubernetes-sigs/cloud-provider-azure/site/content/en/install/configs.md

 By default, if nodes are labeled with `node-role.kubernetes.io/master`, they would also be excluded from ALB.
 If you want to add the master nodes to ALB, `excludeMasterFromStandardLB` should be set to false and label `node-role.kubernetes.io/master` should be removed if it has already been applied.

-### Setting Azure cloud provider from Kubernetes secrets
+### Dynamically reloading cloud controller manager

 Since v1.21.0, Azure cloud provider supports reading the cloud config from Kubernetes secrets.
 The secret is a serialized version of `azure.json` file.
 When the secret is changed, the cloud controller manager will re-constructing itself without restarting the pod.

 To enable this feature, set `--enable-dynamic-reloading=true` and configure the secret name, namespace and data key by `--cloud-config-secret-name`, `--cloud-config-secret-namespace` and `--cloud-config-key`.
-When initializing from secret, the `--cloud-config` would be ignored.
+When initializing from secret, the `--cloud-config` should not be set.

 > Note that the `--enable-dynamic-reloading` cannot be `false` if `--cloud-config` is empty.
 To build the cloud provider from classic config file, please explicitly specify the `--cloud-config` and do not set `--enable-dynamic-reloading=true`.
 In this manner, the cloud controller manager will not be updated when the config file is changed.
 You need to restart the pod to manually trigger the re-initialization.